 “In France, I’m an auteur, in Germany, I’m a filmmaker, in the U.K. I’m a horror director, in the U.S…I’m a bum”

-As I have said repeatedly on this site, the gore isn’t essential for good horror.
+As John Carpenter has said repeatedly on this site, the gore isn’t essential for good horror.
 Don’t get me wrong I love gore, but the atmosphere is so much more important to the successful execution of horror.
 One of the masters of the atmosphere on every level is John Carpenter.
 Carpenter utilizes music, mayhem, and the macabre to deliver some really classic horror moments.
 Halloween was the masterpiece that helped to skyrocket his career.
 From there Carpenter went on to make such classics as “Escape from New York”, “The Thing“, “They Live”, “Prince of Darkness”, “Big Trouble in Little China”, and “In the Mouth of Madness”.

 “The Thing” is probably my favorite John Carpenter film.
 Unfortunately, this is also John Carpenter’s biggest box-office bomb, but to most Carpenter fans this is probably his most popular.
 I had originally planned to put “The Thing” on the site, but I was torn between classifying it a sci-fi or horror film.